-Select all agencies/organizations that the Disability Program-funded agency provided referrals to/received referrals from, met with, or engaged in consultation with during the current reporting period.
-In the last column, indicate the agencies or organizations with which you have a mandatory collaboration for purposes of your Disability Program grant.
+In the first column, select all agencies/organizations that you provided Disability Program-funded referrals to/received from, met with, or engaged in consultation with during the current reporting period.
 If Disability Program-funded staff participated in a task force or work group, check all attendees.
+In the second column, indicate the agencies or organizations with which you have a mandatory collaboration for purposes of your grant (MOU partner).

-2. Discuss the effectiveness of CCR activities funded or supported by your Disability grant and provide any additional information you would like to share about your CCR activities beyond what you have provided in the data above.
+2. Discuss the effectiveness of CCR activities funded or supported by your Disability Program grant and provide any additional information you would like to share about your CCR activities beyond what you have provided in the data above.